When is minute’s silence on Remembrance Day and what do the red poppies symbolise?

-As November begins, bright red poppies will start appearing people’s clothing, in shops, in train stations, on cars, and more, as the UK observes Remembrance Day.
+Throughout November, bright red poppies have appeared on people’s clothing, in shops, in train stations, on cars, and more, as the UK observes Remembrance Day.

 Tributes are also paid to the families of the Armed Forces community and the emergency services, and the lives of innocent civilians that were lost in conflict and acts of terrorism are also acknowledged.